Consistency vs Intensity

 I’ve done it too.
 I’ll decide enough’s enough.
 I’m gonna train 6 times a week.
 Work till my knuckles are blue.
-Stop eating everything I enjoy that isn’t green.
+Stop eating everything I enjoy, that isn’t green or chicken.
 But the reality is that 3 days later, I’m too sore to work out.
 I’m too tired to work.
 And I’ve raided the children’s treat bowls.

 But most of us don’t need one off smash-fests.
 What we need is consistency.